tud-zih-energy/FIRESTARTER/README.md

 ## Metrics

-FIRESTARTER support to collect metrics during runtime.
+The Linux version of FIRESTARTER supports to collect metrics during runtime.
 Available metrics can be shown with `--list-metrics`.
-Default metrics are perf-ipc, perf-freq, ipc-estimate and powercap-sysfs-rapl.
+Default metrics are `perf-ipc`, `perf-freq`, `ipc-estimate` and `sysfs-powercap-rapl`.

 ### Custom metrics

 If one would like to use custom metrics, e.g. an external power measurement, `--metric-from-stdin=NAME` allows metric values to be passed via stdin in the following format:
 `{NAME} {TIME SINCE EPOCH IN NS} {ABSOLUT METRIC VALUE (double)}\n`.
-Make sure to use flush after each line.
+See [here](examples/test_metric.py) for a basic example.

 ## Measurement

-FIRESTARTER has the option to output the colleted metric values by specifying `--measurement`.
+The Linux version of FIRESTARTER has the option to output the collected metric values by specifying `--measurement`.
 Options `--start-delta (default 5000ms)` and `--stop-delta (default 2000ms)` specify a time in milliseconds in which metric values should be ignored.
-After a run the output will be given in csv format to stdout.
+After a run, the output will be given in CSV format to stdout.

 ### Example